 Unfortunately, I did not document, nor do I recall, where I found the following helpful approach to forgiveness.
 And in thorough online searching since, it has not re-surfaced.
 Perhaps it was sent to me from a divine source; I suppose I’ll never really know.
 But it went something like this:

-Forgiveness isn’t saying, “Everything is okay now.”
+Forgiveness isn’t necessarily saying, “Everything is okay now.”

-Forgiveness can be simply saying, “I hereby forfeit my right to hurt you just because you hurt me first.”
+Instead, forgiveness can be simply saying, “I hereby forfeit my right to hurt you just because you hurt me first.”

 I believe that this, in a sense, is a way of elevating yourself to a higher level than those who have hurt you.
 I’ve always strived to avoid “lowering myself” to the level of those who hurt me or otherwise conduct themselves in a selfish or unacceptable manner.
 If, in retaliation, I were to lower myself to their level, conduct myself as they do, how does that make me any different than them?
 How does that make me a better person?